How to Remove Pet Odors from your Furniture

 Find those tools and tips on how to remove pet odors at www.biocidesystems.com; the ClO2 liquid shocker T will remove the surface stain and odor.
 Follow up with the room Shocker treatment and the crystals, embedded odors, and even the "sprayed" urine odor will be completely eliminated.

-Safely remove dog urine odors or cat pee odor from your home and car.
+Safely remove dog or cat odors from your home and car.